brianneryan/Brianne-Ryan-Resume/README.md

 * [Children's Book Example](https://www.amazon.com/Hudsons-Tales-Adventures-Brother-Hudson/dp/0692204040).
 * [Fiction Example](https://www.amazon.com/dp/B018GEKCE0/ref=rdr_kindle_ext_tmb).

+Graphic Design - New York, NY, Los Angeles, CA, Seattle, WA 2010-Present
+* Created graphics for promotional materials, t-shirts and apparel, packaging, and logos for dozens of large and small companies, individuals, and organizations including SanMar, Columbia University, Henry Paulson, and Seattle Premier Events.

 Medical and Scientific Illustration - New York, NY 2012-2013
 * Illustrated and coauthored Neurological journal articles for Columbia University Medical Center
-* Designed graphics and logos for various departments of New York Presbyterian Hospital/Columbia University Medical Center
+* Designed graphics and logos for various departments of New York Presbyterian Hospital/Columbia University Medical Center.

-Graphic Design - New York, NY, Los Angeles, CA, Seattle, WA 2010-Present
-* Created graphics for promotional materials, t-shirts and apparel, packaging, and logos for dozens of large and small companies, individuals, and organizations including SanMar, Columbia University, Henry Paulson, and Seattle Premier Events.

 #### Volunteer Activities

-Art Donations
+Art Donations, 2014-Present
 * Donated paintings and prints of paintings centering in theme around Seattle Sports to auctions for various non-profit foundations.
-For example, I donated [this](http://nebula.wsimg.com/507a0f66abb9084a50d3ca5cd27ce192?AccessKeyId=F097E11996A8D1978335&disposition=0&alloworigin=1) to the Friends of FSH Research Annual Auction.
+For example, [this](http://nebula.wsimg.com/507a0f66abb9084a50d3ca5cd27ce192?AccessKeyId=F097E11996A8D1978335&disposition=0&alloworigin=1) was donated to the Friends of FSH Research Annual Auction.

+Delta Society, Volunteer and Youth Program Founder, 2002-2008
+* Delta Society Certified Pet Partner for animal-assisted therapy.
+This involved visiting hospitals and senior centers weekly with my little dog, so that patients and residents could engage with him.
+* Founded the first Youth Pet Partners group in the nation in 2006, encouraging youth involvement in animal-assisted therapy.

+#### Interests

+Seattle Sports, Art, Cooking and Baking, Jewish Studies, LGBTQ History, and national politics.